google/serialization.dart/README.md

 There are two ways to specify which Classes needs serialization:

- - You can annotate your classes with `@Serialization()` and specify the `useAnnotation: true` parameter in the transformer.
+ - You can annotate your classes with `@Serialization()` and specify the `use_annotation: true` parameter in the transformer.
 This only works for files part of your project.
 It won;t work for files part of imported packages.
  - You can list the Dart files in the `files:` parameter as shown above.
 In this case a Serialization rule will be generated for all the Classes in these